kfreiman/RestfulClient/README.md

 It is HTTP-client with main focus to the standart RESTful API.

-Improvements, regarding the the Guzzle's Client:
+##Improvements, regarding the the Guzzle's Client:
-    - Substitution params in URI by tokens

-## Substitution params in URI by tokens
+### Substitution params in URI by tokens
 ```php
 <?php
 require 'vendor/autoload.php';